grauds/clematis.doc/docs/clematis-explained/wireframes/wireframes.md

       Then I shouldn't listen to the silence
 ````
 Then these criteria may be used at the later stage to start making tests with [Cucumber](https://cucumber.io/docs).
-Surely, there are no any working systems to test at this stage, however, it is a good idea to let tests go
+Surely, there are no any working systems to test at this stage, however; it is a good idea to let tests go
 first, before the implementation, as described in [Test Driven Development](https://cucumber.io/blog/bdd/intro-to-bdd-and-tdd/)
 practice.
 The result would be the Cucumber based
 [steps definitions](https://cucumber.io/docs#what-are-step-definitions).